Vizzuality/amazonia-360/api/README.md

 ### Production

-Use the `requirements.txt` file to install the required packages.
+Use the `requirements.txt` file to install the required packages

 ```bash
 pip install -r requirements.txt